amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 Indians did not really believe that.

-What Indians did instead of realize that IPC 377 was a second line of defence in case of rape cases.
+What Indians did instead of realize that IPC 377 was a second line of defense in case of rape cases.

 Rape cases are quite difficult to prove, and in some cases when faced with difficulty, a ingenious lawyer will try to invoke other laws to get a conviction, and they usually resorted to 377.
 Some times they resorted to 377 to increase the severity of punishment.
-"May be it was not intercourse and hence rape, but it was definitly an unnatural act" argument.
+"May be it was not intercourse and hence rape, but it was definitely an unnatural act" argument.

 Now when a judge sees 377 invoked in a rape case and sees those to